 The CPPP Monitor is independent of charging controllers, however must not be used on its own as the sole component responsible for EVSE switching off.
 Combined usage with a charge controller is required.

 More Solutions & How to Combine Them

 EcoG offers its own charge controller – the SECC2300.
-Together with the CPPP2300, they can be used to enable safety-redundant emergency switching off.
+Together with the CPPP2300, they can be used to enable emergency switching off.
 The SECC is a charge controller with included communication functionality – it provides circuit control, the charging status and ensures vehicle interoperability.